nmcteam/mulch/README.md

 ### Twig Structure

 The most interesting folder in src is "templates".
 This is where all the twig templates go.
 Inside this directory is a "urls" folder.
 Every template in this folder will be treated as an accessible URL by BrowserSync once things are compiled.
-So if you want a /about.html page, create "templates/urls/about.html".
+So if you want an /about.html page, create "templates/urls/about.html".
 It also uses subfolders correctly so "templates/urls/about/team.html" will show up at /about/team.html.

 ### Data Folder

 This folder can contain any number of valid json files.
 These will be made available to all twig templates indexed against their filename.
 So a file named "foo.json" would be available in the templates with {{ foo }}.
 This is a helpful way to inject/use some data from a project you are mocking up.

-### LESS/SASS Folders
+### LESS Folder

-Depending on which you are using, the target file will be all.less or all.scss.
-This should include any other files you wish to use.
+The target file will be the top-level all.less.
+This can @include any other files you wish to use.

 ### Scripts Folder

-All scripts in the scripts folder are compiled and minified.
-The scripts in the libs subdirectory are added first.
+All scripts in the scripts folder are compiled and minified, in alphabetical order.
+The scripts in the /libs subdirectory are added first.

-## Other commands
+## All commands

 Each sub-task is available via gulp if you wish to run them independently.
 They are:

-* browser-sync - Launches BrowserSync
+* **browser-sync** - Launches BrowserSync
-* data - Compiles all json data files
+* **twig** - Compiles all json data files, and then compiles all twig templates
-* twig - Compiles twig templates _after_ data is run
-* less - Compiles LESS files
+* **less** - Compiles LESS files
-* scripts - Compiles all scripts
+* **scripts** - Compiles all scripts
-* mulch-compile - Compiles all assets in the correct order.
+* **mulch-compile** - Compiles all assets in the correct order (less, scripts, twig).
 Useful if you're using this recipe without BrowserSync
-* mulch - Compiles all assets, launches BrowserSync and then watches files for changes
+* **mulch** - Compiles all assets, launches BrowserSync and then watches files for changes